SebHex/wow-addon-base/readme.md

 # WoW Addon Base

-A base for your next WoW addon.
+A starting point for your next WoW addon.

 ## Features